LevSky22/SmartSearch/README.md

 ## ✨ Features

-- Use the `x` keyword in your browser's omnibox (address bar) to activate the extension
 - Choose your preferred search engines for both questions and keywords
 - Supported search engines:
   - Google (with locale-specific domains)
-  - Bing
-  - DuckDuckGo
   - Perplexity
 - Seamless integration with your browser's address bar
 - Lightweight and fast